Spousal Support Attorney in Portland

 Types of Spousal Support

 There are three types of spousal support available in Oregon: maintenance spousal support, compensatory spousal support, and transitional spousal support.
+Below we discuss each of the types of spousal support in more detail.

 Maintenance Spousal Support